-Analysis of blood-cell from 3,688 individuals of the Gutenberg Health Study and MyoVasc cohorts was performed to assess DNA-methylation (767,735 CpG sites) in carotid, coronary and peripheral atherosclerosis.
+Analysis of blood-cell from 3,688 individuals of the Gutenberg Health Study (GHS) and MyoVasc cohorts was performed to assess DNA-methylation (767,735 CpG sites) in carotid, coronary and peripheral atherosclerosis.
 Epigenome-wide association studies (EWAS) found variation associated with atherosclerosis and cardiovascular risk factors [1].
 Methylation profiles were generated in one cohort and evaluated for predictivity in the other associating CpG sites to carotid, coronary and peripheral atherosclerosis.
 More than 90% of these sites were also associated with risk factors, mostly smoking, less by inflammation and metabolic.

 References